-A Project Site for Communities in Charge is the real property with an identifiable address in California on which planned expansion of Level 2 Charging EVSE shall be installed and remain in operation for the duration of their network agreement.
-All Level 2 EV charging site types (excluding single-family homes, duplexes, triplexes, and individual mobile homes) are eligible for incentives.
-Any eligible Applicant whose project site can provide the documentation described in Section 4 may apply.
+A Project Site for Communities in Charge is the real property with an identifiable address in California on which Level 2 Charging EVSE shall be installed and remain in operation for the duration of the network agreement.
+All Level 2 EV charging sites at multi-family housing and multi-family related sites (as defined in the Key Definitions above) are eligible for incentives.
+Multi-family housing related sites are eligible provided the applicant can provide a completed form from the multi-family housing property owner or authorized representative attesting to the walkable distance and accessibility of the site to residents of the multi-family housing.
+New construction is not eligible for this incentive.
+The charger permit must be distinct and not a part of another project.